apinstein/xero-capitalization-and-amortization-utilities/README.md

-# XERO Amoritization Schedule Importer
+# XERO Capitalization and Amoritization Utilities

 ## The Problem

-The proper way to account for a loan in XERO is to have a periodic entry that posts to a Bank account, an interest account, and a liability account.
+The proper way to account for things like loans, prepaid services, and deferred revenue involves creating a series of entries to properly record the accounting item of interest.

-Unfortunately, XERO doesn't have a built-in feature to create amortization schedules for loans, making it a tedious, error-prone, manual process to properly enter a loan in XERO.
+Unfortunately, XERO doesn't have a built-in feature to create amortization or capitalization schedules for these items, making it a tedious, error-prone, manual process to properly record such things in XERO.

 ## The Solution